Locations:

 Counseling

-If the cause of your premature ejaculation is psychological, emotional, or due to relationship issues – due to performance anxiety, depression, stress, guilt, or a troubled relationship – seek the help of a psychologist, psychiatrist, couples therapist or sex therapist.
+If the cause of your premature ejaculation is psychological, emotional or due to relationship issues — like performance anxiety, depression, stress, guilt or a troubled relationship — seek the help of a psychologist, psychiatrist or sex therapist.
 Your urologist can help direct you to these health professionals.

 Medications

-Antidepressants, especially selective serotonin reuptake inhibitors like citalopram (Celexa®), escitalopram (Lexapro®), fluoxetine (Prozac®), paroxetine (Paxil®) and sertraline (Zoloft®) or the tricyclic antidepressant clomipramine (Anafranil®), can help delay premature ejaculation.
-This is an “off-label” use (not approved by the Food and Drug Administration for this use).
+Antidepressants are one of the first-line therapies for PE as they can help delay ejaculation.
+This is an “off-label” use (not approved by the Food and Drug Administration).
 Be sure to discuss the side effects of this medication with your urologist to be sure it’s appropriate for you.

-Anesthetic (numbing) creams and sprays applied to the head and shaft of the penis is another medication option to delay ejaculation.
-The anesthetic cream or spray is applied to the penis, absorbed for 10 to 30 minutes or until you feel less sensitivity in your penis.
-It’s important to wash your penis before sex to prevent numbness to your partner’s vagina or loss of your erection.
+Anesthetic (numbing) creams and sprays you apply to the head and shaft of your penis is another potential first-line medication option to delay ejaculation.
+Your penis absorbs the anesthetic cream or spray in about 10 to 30 minutes.
+It causes you to experience less sensitivity in your penis.
+It’s important to wash your penis before sex to prevent numbness to your partner’s genitals.

 Advertisement

-Erectile dysfunction medications, which include sildenafil (Viagra®), tadalafil (Cialis®), vardenafil (Levitra®) and Avanafil (Stendra®), have also been used to treat premature ejaculation, particularly in men with underlying erectile dysfunction.
+Erectile dysfunction medications, which include sildenafil (Viagra®), tadalafil (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®), may help treat premature ejaculation, particularly in people with underlying erectile dysfunction.

 Prevention